The Dead Dance: Commercial performance

 Internationally, "The Dead Dance" debuted at number thirteen on the Billboard Global 200, becoming the fourth track from Mayhem to reach the chart’s top 15.
 It also entered at number ten on the Billboard Global Excl.
 U.S. chart, accumulating 28 million streams and 5,000 copies sold during the tracking week of September 5-11.

-In the United States, the track debuted at number forty on the Billboard Hot 100 chart dated September 20, 2025, with 8.7 million official streams, 7.8 million in radio airplay audience, and 5,000 sold during the tracking week of September 5-11.
+In the United States, the track debuted at number forty on the Billboard Hot 100 chart dated September 20, 2025, with 8.7 million official streams, 7.8 million in radio airplay audience, and 5,000 sold during the tracking week of September 5–11.
 This achievement marked Gaga's 29th career top-forty entry on the chart and the fourth from Mayhem, after "Die with a Smile", "Disease", and "Abracadabra".
-Within Canada, it peaked at number 28 on the Canadian Hot 100.
+In Canada, it reached number 28 on the Canadian Hot 100, while in Brazil it peaked at number 56 on the Brasil Hot 100 and received a double-platinum certification from Pro-Música Brasil.

-In the United Kingdom, it entered at number thirteen on the UK singles chart, marking the second-highest debut of the week and Gaga's 33rd top-40 song in the country.
+In the United Kingdom, it entered at number thirteen on the UK Singles Chart, marking the second-highest debut of the week and Gaga's 33rd top-40 song in the country.
 This made Mayhem become her second album to place five songs within the top 40 in the UK.
+The British Phonographic Industry (BPI) awarded it silver certification.
+In France, the song debuted at number 38 on the French Singles Chart, becoming Gaga's thirty-first top-forty entry in the country, and later peaked at number 24.
+It was subsequently certified platinum by the Syndicat National de l'Édition Phonographique (SNEP).
 In Germany, the track debuted at number twelve, while in Switzerland it entered at number 17 and in Ireland it opened at number 30.
+Elsewhere in Europe, the song peaked at number four in Wallonia and number seven in Flanders, as well as reaching number nine in Greece, number twelve in the Czech Republic, and number eighteen in Austria.
+It also charted in countries including Slovakia, Portugal, Norway, and Spain.

-In France, the song debuted at number 38 on the French Singles Chart, becoming Gaga's thirty-first top-forty entry in the country.
-Within Australia, "The Dead Dance" opened at number 50 and was the only new entry on the chart that week, rising to number 43 in its second week.
+In Australia, "The Dead Dance" opened at number 50 and was the only new entry on the chart that week, rising to number 43 in its second week.
+In New Zealand, the song debuted at number three on the Hot 40 Singles Chart, an extension of the main chart.
+It also reached number five on the Billboard Japan Hot Overseas chart, which tracks the most popular songs by Western artists in the country.